encela95dus/ios_pythonista_examples/README.md

             - show it on console and save it in a file
         - imagecontext2.py - drawing rotated text (using GState and coordinate transformation)
         - imagecontext3.py - drawing a polygon
+        - imagecontext4.py - drawing an image inside a polygon
     - basic_image_transform.py
     - create image by taking snapshot of a view
         -  https://forum.omz-software.com/topic/4554/saving-console-display-to-an-image